wagtail/rfcs/text/063-avoid-insensitive-language.md

 we will change to using `main` for all Wagtail repos, and note this in the release notes.

-### Linting for insensitive language
+### Checking for insensitive language

-We will run [alex](https://alexjs.com/), make changes based on what it finds, and consider whether we want to add it to our checks.
-Adding it may require adding some comments telling it to ignore lines of certain files, or configuration telling it to ignore specific rules or file types.
+We will do a review of the language used in our codebase, and make changes to insensitive language that we find.
-If running it automatically seems like it will cause a lot of problems, we will make running alex, and addressing issues it raises, part of the release process.
+Going forward, we will check for insensitive language as part of the release process.
+To avoid adding future instances of insensitive language, we may add a linter for insensitive language to our checks.

+### Adding documentation

+We will add official contributors’ documentation on how to write with inclusion in mind, and why it matters.

 ## Questions

 ### Open questions

-* Is alex the best tool for linting language?
-* What will alex check other than text files?
-Are there types of files it will miss when run automatically?
+(None)

 ### Resolved questions